kashamcrash/RFMmodeling/README.md

 # RFMmodeling
-Build a RFM (Recency Frequency Monetary) model for Retail Customers.
+Build a RFM (Recency Frequency Monetary) model for Retail Customers

 * Recency means the number of days since a customer made the last purchase.
 * Frequency is the number of purchase in a given period.
 It could be 3 months, 6 months or 1 year.
 Monetary is the total amount of money a customer spent in that given period.